Thief Gold (1999) - Basically an Updated Re-release of the above, adding 3 new missions and lots of bugfixes and additional goodies

 In the deepest part of the mansion, weird twisting tile hallways and perspective-warped corridors are interwoven with mossy green tunnels going straight through the structure.
 At this point, the thought may strike that the architect is just screwing with you.
 And he is - it's all a test.

 When you visit the mansion, it's possible to encounter a doorway opening on what appears to be outer space, with distant and apparently unreachable fragments of mansion hovering in the starry void.

-The Blank: The Shalebridge Cradle in Deadly Shadows has the staff of the orphanage-turned-asylum, shadowy silhouettes created from the memory of the Cradle, representing the faceless adults keeping order between the children.
+The Blank: The Shalebridge Cradle in Deadly Shadows has the staff of the orphanage-turned-asylum, shadowy silhouettes created from the memory of the Cradle, representing the faceless authority of the adults keeping order between the children and patients.

 Blinded by the Light: Flashbombs and flashmines available to thieves, though we only see Garrett using them.
 They're useful for temporarily incapacitating civilians, guards or even certain kinds of monsters/creatures, allowing Garrett enough time to flee and avoid getting caught.
 However, if you throw them clumsily, you can blind yourself as well, though only very briefly.

 Blood Oath: When Viktoria and Garrett forge a truce in Thief II, they seal it with this.
 It's more of a "Sap Oath" in Viktoria's case, since she's a dryad and bleeds sticky green fluid.